-At the end of the program students participate in a practicum completed during Applied Learning Experience I and II.
+At the end of the program, as a capstone experience, students participate in a 4-credit and 200-hour Applied Learning Experience (I and II) practicum at a community agency, under the supervision of a public health professional with an MPH degree or at least five years of public health experience.
 This practicum is a planned, supervised and evaluated learning experience.
 The purpose of ALE I and II is to introduce students to an agency to experience how this agency works on community/public health problems.
 This practicum allows students to integrate core MPH foundational and track competencies with selected specialties and to employ newly acquired skills and knowledge to a current public health problem in a community setting.